<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Eliminating or downsizing office space can significantly reduce overhead costs, such as rent, utilities and maintenance.
 Fewer team members in the building means less usage of electricity, water, internet and space.
 In fact, research from Global Workplace Analytics shows that working from home can save employers at least $20,000 per employee each year.

 In addition to overhead costs, office equipment, food, and relocation expenses also contribute to monthly spending for many employers.
-Ultimately, taking care of your employees in the office still eats into the business budget.
+Ultimately, taking care of your employees in the office still eats into the business budget and increases your average cost per employee.
 Fortunately, adopting remote and hybrid work environments helps maximize cost savings on these factors.

 2. Increased Productivity